macabroaff/djangobook/appendixD.rst

 A tuple of strings designating all applications that are enabled in this Django installation.
 Each string should be a full Python path to a Python package that contains a Django application.
-See Chapter 5 for more about applications.
+Ver Capítulo 5 for more about applications.

 LANGUAGE_CODE
 -------------